 It took a while.
 Perhaps the boy had been too young, had forgotten the sound of his own name.
 But eventually he did come.

 Jiang Fengmian didn’t suffer Yu Ziyuan’s anger passively that night.
 He stood his grounds despite her vitriol—What foolishness is this?
 What of A-Cheng?
-Where shall you raise an omega child in this household, what of gossip, what of me?
+Where shall you raise a kunze child in this household, what of gossip, what of me?

 They would’ve done the same if you and I had died, Jiang Fengmian told her.
 A-Cheng will learn to accept Wei Ying as a brother.
 I do not intend to raise him any differently than my own children.
 You are stronger than anything servants could say.

 Yu Ziyuan broke a vase standing by her dresser.

 And for the years that followed, his every prediction came true.
 A-Cheng threw tantrums and screamed and cried, but Wei Ying was mischievous and bright, and soon enough rancor was replaced with laughter.
 Jiang Fengmian succinctly announced the coming of a new member of the Jiang sect to his disciples and taught Wei Ying everything he knew, paying no mind at all to the gossip, to the sideways glances and murmurs.

 No doubt this would have been easier had Wei Ying been zhongyong or qianyuan, but he was not, and others would learn to deal with it just as they had learned to deal with Cangse Sanren.
 Jiang Fengmian would not deprive her son of power when she herself had been so talented, and had strived so hard and for so long to prove herself.